w3c/wai-curricula/content/designer/visual-design.md

 {% include excol.html type="middle" %}

 Explain how people with disabilities use visual and non-visual cues to orient on web pages and applications.
-For example, focus indicators as well as spacing and grouping to communicate regions.
+For example, focus indicators to show interactive elements and spacing and grouping to communicate regions.
 Present strategies to help students incorporate early planning for such cues within the visual design phase.

 #### Learning Outcomes for Topic